The Car Connection INFINITI QX70 Overview

 Infiniti's current naming convention, adopted in 2014, means model names no longer include a nod to engine displacement, so the former FX37 is now known simply as the QX70.
 Badges to denote engine displacement—3.7—live on the front fenders.
 For a full explanation, and a cheat sheet, check out our story on Infiniti's naming strategy, which further discusses these changes.

-With a 328-horsepower, 3.7-liter V-6 as the standard engine (with rear- or all-wheel drive), the QX70 has strong acceleration; but those who want the strongest, quickest QX70—and the one with the most attitude—will go for the 390-horsepower V-8, which only comes with all-wheel drive.
-We tend to think handling is at its best in the QX70 with the V-6 and rear-wheel drive, though; that's where it feels most like a sport sedan, and V-8 models tend to feel a bit ponderous.
-But even then, it's all relative; the QX70 is one of the best-handling crossovers or utility vehicles of any kind, while the seven-speed automatic transmission fits the performance personality, with downshift rev-matching and steering-wheel paddle shifters.
+With a 325-horsepower, 3.7-liter V-6 under the shapely hood, the QX70 has strong acceleration.
+Infiniti used to offer a 390-hp 5.0-liter V-8, but it was dropped for the 2015 model year.
+That's OK because handling has always been at its best in the QX70 with the V-6 and rear-wheel drive; that's where it feels most like a sport sedan.
+The QX70 is one of the best-handling crossovers or utility vehicles of any kind, while the 7-speed automatic transmission fits the performance personality, with downshift rev-matching and steering-wheel paddle shifters.

 The QX70's V-6 is a bit loud and feels somewhat coarse.
 Compared to other luxury SUVs, the QX70 lets more sound into the cabin.
 Road noise is notable, with the big tires making themselves known on grooved pavement and uneven surfaces, which can burst the luxury bubble for some.